babyfacejl/jobmatcher/README.md

 - If worker has no drivers license then filter out jobs that require drivers license
 - Worker has all the certificates the job requires
 - Job has at least 1 worker needed
 - Job location is within worker's job search address range.
-(User Harversine formula to calculate the distance between 2 points on earth.
+(User Harversine formula to calculate the distance between 2 points on the Earth.
 Refer to https://www.movable-type.co.uk/scripts/latlong.html)

 Finally sorted jobs by highest paid rate job to lowest paid rate job